oriolcg/FEM-1D-VMS/README.md

 ### Usage

 Check out the examples in the examples folder.
-More examples and explanation coming soon.
+More examples and are coming soon.

 ### Author